ibm-cloud-docs/loadbalancer-service/monitoring-metrics.md

 * Throughput of data passing through your load balancer over a given time.
 * Connection rate, or an analysis of when more or less connections are made to your load balancer.

-These metrics help track the traffic and usage patterns for your load balancers and can provide insight about peak traffic hours, usage dropoffs, and overall usage patterns.
+These metrics help track the traffic and usage patterns for your load balancers and can provide insight about peak traffic hours, usage dropouts, and overall usage patterns.

 Each metric is composed of the following metadata types: